stfxecutables/df-analyze/docs/arguments.md

                           filter      Select features based on their univariate relationships to the target variables.

-                          embed:      Select features using a model with implicit feature selection, e.g. an L1-regularized model or decision tree.
+                          embed       Select features using a model with implicit feature selection, e.g. an L1-regularized model or decision tree.
 For avaialable models, see `--embed-select`.

-                          wrap:       Select features by recursive model evaluation, currently either step-up (forward) feature selection, or step-down (backward) feature elimination.
+                          wrap        Select features by recursive model evaluation, currently either step-up (forward) feature selection, or step-down (backward) feature elimination.

-                          none:       Do not perform any selection.
+                          none        Do not perform any selection.

                         NOTE: Multiple selection options can be compared by passing each option, e.g.